LaneAntunes/laneantunes/README.md

 ## Hey there!
-I'm Marcilane.
+I'm Lane Antunes.

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- Teaching myself front-end web development and loving it!
-- My goal is to master JavaScript and React 🤓.
-- Having fun building personal projects with these technologies 👇
+👋 After almost a year of professional experience, my enthusiasm for front-end web development continues to grow.
+I've honed my skills in JavaScript and React, and I'm currently exploring more advanced techniques and tools to enhance my projects.

+🎯 Current Goals:

+Master advanced React patterns and state management.
+Expand my portfolio with projects that demonstrate both functionality and innovative design.

+🚀 What I'm Up To:

+Actively contributing to web and mobile applications with clean, efficient code.
+Available to collaborate on exciting new projects for 5-15 hours per week.

+Let’s build something amazing together!

 <h3> 🛠 &nbsp;Tech Stack</h3>